iterorganization/IMAS-ParaView/docs/source/training_jintrac.rst

 Loading the Electron Temperature 1d Profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This subsection covers loading the 1D electron temperature profiles, and plotting it in a line chart with the normalized toroidal flux coordinate (``rho_tor_norm``) on the x-axis.
+This subsection covers loading the 1D electron temperature profile, and plotting it in a line chart with the normalized toroidal flux coordinate (``rho_tor_norm``) on the x-axis.

 #.
 Navigate to *Sources > IMAS Tools* and select the 1D Profiles Reader.
 #.
 Enter the following URI in the ``Enter URI`` field of the 1D Profiles reader plugin: